wader/jq-dash-docset/README.md

-Alternatively download or clone this repo and in dash under "Docsets" preferences tab press "+", select "Add Local Docset" and browse to where you downloaded and select "jq.docset".
+Alternatively download or clone this repo and in dash under "Docsets" preferences tab press "+", select "Add Local Docset" and browse to where you downloaded and select the pre-built "jq.docset".

 # Install docset in zeal